 - classification of creditors based on similarity of rights (and sometimes interests) for the purposes of voting; and

-- an ability to effect a Chapter 11-style cramdown of dissenting creditors.
+- an ability to effect a Chapter 11-style cramdown of dissenting creditors in a particular class.

-In this chapter, we will take a comparative look at some (but not all) of the key components of the following, which might be considered by advisers and companies when initially structuring a deal to determine the most appropriate forum for a restructuring:
+In this chapter, we will take a comparative look at some (but not all) of the key components of the following, which might be considered by advisers, companies and creditors when initially structuring a deal to determine the most appropriate forum for a restructuring: